Children's Day: Italy

 In Italy, Children's day (in Italy usually referred to as "Giornata nazionale dei diritti dell'infanzia e dell'adolescenza", i.e. "National day for childhood and adolescence rights") is celebrated on 20 November every year, since it was established in 1997 due to law no. 451.

 Moldova

 In Moldova, International Children's Day is celebrated on 1 June.
 From 2016, the day has been declared a public holiday.

 Norway

 Children's Day in Norway is held on 17 May, the same day as Norwegian Constitution Day, with many children's parades simultaneously celebrating both events and thereby emphasizing the importance of children in Norwegian society.

 Poland

 In Poland, Children's Day (Dzień Dziecka) is celebrated on 1 June.
 The International Children's Day was introduced in Poland in 1952.
 It coincides with the beginning of meteorological summer and it is usually treated as a special day, free from lessons, as it takes place near the end of the school year.
-Schools usually organize special activities for the pupils to celebrate the day, and during the first week of June, is a time of festivities organized in parks and entertainment centers for children.
+Schools usually organize special activities for the pupils to celebrate the day, and the first week of June is a time of festivities organized in parks and entertainment centers for children.
+It is a tradition that each child should receive a gift (or multiple smaller gifts and sweets) which drives up toys sales in that period considerably.